Abirgit44/Customer_Churn_EDA_Analysis/README.md

 # Customer_Churn_Analysis

- Hi folks, this is a Project on Telecom Customer Churn Dataset Analysis.
+ Hi folks, this is a project on Telecom Customer Churn Dataset Analysis.

  In this project I took Telecom Customer Churn dataset from Kaggle and performed Exploratory Data Analysis.